What They Price

 Why it matters

-AI companies need better ways to plan training, inference, and long-term cloud capacity spending.
+AI companies need better ways to plan model training, model serving, and long-term cloud capacity spending.

 Cloud and neocloud providers need tools for managing utilization, reserved capacity, and price volatility.